GonzaLifrieri/HomeBanking/README.md

-# HomeBanking - Full Stack Web Developer from Acamica.
+# HomeBanking - Full Stack Web Developer - Acamica.

 Simulation of a home banking app in Javascript.
 Code is 666.